-Out of all of the options presented today, this filter is the least expensive.
+Out of all of the options presented today, this faucet water filter is the least expensive.
 It’s high on our list because the prices low but its ability to filter water is very effective.
 It’s also very easy to install, can filter 100 gallons of water at capacity, and the filters themselves only need to be changed every two months or so.

 Not only is it very effective, but it also can eliminate contaminants from the water right away.
 The certification states that this model can remove contaminants including chlorine, microorganisms, cysts, sediment, and bacteria.
 It also helps improve the taste of the water and gets rid of foul odors too.

 If your water is only mildly polluted and doesn’t contain too many contaminants, you’ll prefer this model as an excellent solution.
 It’s very easy to install, and you can put it right on your tap.